MODARTT ORGANTEQ - User Manual

 1.3.
 Features in short

-With its MIDI learn feature and convenient MIDI mapping, Organteq provides quick and easy connection with your MIDI compatible keyboard and other devices.
+With the MIDI learn feature and the convenient MIDI mapping, Organteq provides quick and easy connection with your MIDI compatible keyboard and other devices.

-The reverb module offers parameters to vary the ambience, from a pure anechoic dry sound to a giant space wet sound.
+The reverb module offers parameters to vary the ambience, from a pure anechoic dry sound to a giant spacious wet sound.

 2. Installing and starting Organteq